raganwald/javascript-allonge-six/manuscript/markdown/Prefaces/matthewknox.md

-## Foreword to the First Edition by Matthew Knox
+## Foreword to the first edition by Matthew Knox

 A different kind of language requires a different kind of book.